hamza-rachidi/hamza-rachidi/README.md

 ---

 ### 🧑‍💻 About Me:
-- 🎓 Currently studying information systems and data science at ENSG engineering school
+- 🎓 Preparing for a second MEng Degree in Information systems and data engineering at ENSG engineering school
-- 💼 Had my first degree as a geodata engineer.
+- 💼 Had my first 5years degree as a (geo) data engineer.
 - 🌱 Continuous learning of **Backend Development and Artificial Intelligence**.
 - 🔭 Focused on projects related to **Data and AI using Python and SQL, Server and Client with Nodejs, Web Development, Devops, BI Dashboard tools, AI Agents etc.**
 - ❤️ I enjoy coding, exploring new technologies, and solving complex problems.